aposin/openinsuranceplatform/CONTRIBUTING.md

 This can be done directly inside the GitHub issue and/or if accepted - later in the pull request.

-### Reporting a bug or creating a feature request
+### Reporting a bug or feature

-Please create a new issue in github using one of the provided templates, and make sure to attach the provided labels.
+Please create a new issue in github using the provided template, and make sure to attach the provided labels.
+Mark the issue as one of the following:
+* Bug Reports
+* Proposal (feature request / improvements / etc.)

+### Proposals
+To propose a change or new feature, review the Do's and Dont's below and then open an issue using this template.

+#### Do's and Dont's
+###### Issues
+* Do open one Issue for one issue.
+* Do open two Issues for two issues.
+* Do not tack on “Oh by the way here’s another problem I noticed” to an unrelated Issue.
+* Do keep facts and opinions separate, ideally facts first and opinions at the end.
+* Do spend extra time writing a good title.
+* Do be specific, especially in reproduction steps.
+* Do answer other people’s questions if you know the answer.
+Responding to questions is not a privilege reserved for just maintainers.
+* Do not guess if you do not know the answer to someone’s question.

+##### Proposals
+* Do be specific in describing what you want to be added and how it would solve a problem you are facing.
+* Do not open an Issue with just “make X better” or “improve X”.
+* Do open an issue for a feature request with “Make X better by adding Y because Z”.
+* Do not confuse feature size with project fit.
+Fit is determined first, then implementation.
+Some fitting features will take a long time to implement because they are large.
+But no unfit features should be implemented no matter how easy.
+* Do close feature requests you no longer need.
+If someone else has the same request, they can open a separate issue more focused on their needs.

-### Proposal States
+#### Proposal States
 ###### Open
 Open proposals are still under discussion.
 Please leave your concrete, constructive feedback on this proposal. +1s and other clutter posts which do not add to the discussion will be removed.